 Hungary’s Parliament Building lies on the banks of the river Danube.
 Right across the street starts the Danube promenade with a phenomenal view of the Chain Bridge and Castle Hill.

 Shoes on the Danube are an important memorial on the promenade.
 The significance of the 60 pairs of iron shoes is to reminisce about the dark times of Hungarian history.
 It is a tribute to hundreds of those who lost their lives during World War II due to the Arrow Cross Rule.

 Spend time at the Heroes Square

-At entrance to the city park lies the Heroes Square.
+At the entrance to the city, the park lies Heroes Square.
 It is a popular landmark and the largest square in Budapest.
-The iconic statue at the Heroes Square was built in 1896 to celebrate the 1000th year of the Hungarian state.
+The iconic statue at Heroes Square was built in 1896 to celebrate the 1000th year of the Hungarian state.

-Thus, it is also called as the Millennium Monument.
-A stroll in the city park beyond the Heroes Square is a good way to savor mother nature.
+Thus, it is also called the Millennium Monument.
+A stroll in the city park beyond Heroes Square is a good way to savour mother nature.

-Go sightseeing to the State Opera and the House of Terror
+Go sightseeing at the State Opera and the House of Terror

 The State Opera, House of Terror and Heroes Square are three important places to visit on day two of your trip.

-Built-in neo-Renaissance style architecture, the Hungarian State Opera boasts of the third best acoustics in an opera house in Europe.
+Built in neo-Renaissance style architecture, the Hungarian State Opera boasts the third best acoustics in an opera house in Europe.
 Though it is not comparable to the world-class Italian and French opera houses, the Hungarian State Opera is worth a visit if you’ve never been to an opera before.
-The structure is under renovation since the last couple of years.
+The structure is under renovation for the last couple of years.
 When operational, they organize tours that give you a brief of what is it like to witness an opera.

 Dip yourself in the waters of Szechenyi Thermal Bath